Khadijarejjaoui99/CPlusPlus_Problems_and_Solutions/Problems-and-Solutions-Set1/problem#21/README.md

 ## Problem #21: Circle Area IV

-Write a program to calculate circle area along the circumstance, then print it on the screen.
+Write a program to calculate circle area along the circumference, then print it on the screen.
 <br>Example Input:
 <br>20